Waltham Abbey Walk

 The walk picks up a section of the Lea Valley Walk, heading south through the centre of the park along the River Lea.
 Around Holdbrook you turn east to return to Waltham Abbey.

-If you would like to extend your walk you could continue south along the Lea Valley Walk and visit the Walthamstow Reservoirs.
+If you would like to extend your walk you could continue south along the Lea Valley Walk and visit the Walthamstow Reservoirs and the wildlife rich Tottenham Marshes nature reserve.

 The London Loop passes just to the south of Waltham Abbey.
 You could pick this up and head west to visit Whitewebbs Park which has some nice woodland trails to try.